not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 }
 ```

-This shorthand notation can be used in all places where outputs are used, except when declaring a re-usable output as a direct child of the [component-pool](#component-pool) `outputs` list (where the full output notation must be used since an `id` must also be specified).
+This shorthand notation can be used in all places where outputs are used, except when declaring a re-usable output as a direct child of the [component-pool](#component-pool) `outputs` list (where the full output notation must be used since an `id` property must also be specified).

 ## rand